 Again, this may sound obvious, but I remembered my gloves (I had actually brought them with me instead of donating them to Salvation Army.) and my husband had forgotten his.
 A trip to the store was necessary.

 This idea was drilled into my head when I first started driving.
 God forbid you are in an accident or your vehicle breaks down, but if it does, you can get cold in the winter.
 Snuggling under a blanket can make the wait for help more bearable.

 In the winter, it gets dark early.
 I try to keep a flashlight in my purse when I travel in the winter.
 It is especially helpful when getting from the door of wherever you are to the door of your vehicle, and it allows you to see those slippery patches on the ground and, if not avoid them, at least traverse them with caution.

 If you travel (especially alone), you really should get yourself a AAA membership.
 A quick phone call can get you roadside assistance.
 When my oldest son began to drive back and forth from home to college, we insisted on AAA.
 It saved us running halfway to college (a two to three hour trip one way) to help him out.

 #6 BOTTLED WATER

 If you get stuck in the snow, if you get stuck on the highway due to an accident, if your vehicle breaks down, bottled water will keep you hydrated.

 #7 ROLL OF PAPER TOWELS

 Not just for winter.
-If you eat on the fly, you know that the napkins that fast food places give you are pretty flimsy, if they remember to put any napkins in the bag.
-Paper towels prove a life saver in a number of ways other than napkins.
+If you eat on the fly, you know that the napkins fast food places give you are pretty flimsy, if they remember to put any napkins in the bag.
+Paper towels can also prove a life saver in a number of ways other than napkins.